adrhill/BrowserMacros.jl/README.md

 ⚠️ This package is in early development, so there will be a lot of edge-cases to iron out. ⚠️

 ## Installation
 This package hasn't been registered yet.
 To install it, open the Julia REPL and run
 ```julia-repl
 julia> ]add https://github.com/adrhill/BrowserMacros.jl
 ```
+BrowserMacros currently requires Julia **≥1.7**.

 ## Functionality
 ### GitHub tools